network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the steps of the algorithm are:

 - Create INP load-generating connections (INP defaults to 1, but can be increased if one has prior knowledge on the capacity of the link).
+- Launch a new foreign and self probe (according to the specification set forth above) every 1/`MPS` seconds until `MPS`*`ID` pairs of probes have been launched or the end of the interval is reached, whichever comes first. probes to not exceed the percentage of total capacity (PTC).
 - At each interval:
   - Create INC additional load-generating connections (INC defaults to 1, but can be increased for a more aggressive ramp-up phase).
   - If goodput has not saturated: